JackPotat0/jackpotat0.github.io/docs/game.md

 Gameplay: I don't like any of the new addition or changes at all except Scrum Debate, way too many gimmicks and stray away from gamifying a debate into debating with minigames.
 Lying bullet is interesting but can get in the way of story (another proof that Shuichi is not a self insert), having 2 solutions is also a cool addition but can be ignored really easily.

 Music: It is not as good as D2.
-Finally we have a sad theme (Heartless Journey) for once though.
+Finally we have a good sad theme (Heartless Journey) for once though.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |